fritzSubRosa/Project-Titov/Documentation/DevLog.md

 4. [[README]]
 5. [Figma Files](https://www.figma.com/files/team/1361752131146014945/project/291665647?fuid=1112098330417764190)

+## 29th November
+- Every card in the game triggers a change on the game state.
+- The game state consists of:
+	1. Resources
+	2. Current Milestone
+	3. Current Hand
+	4. Current Agenda
+	5. Current Objectives Deck
+	6. Current Action Deck
+	7. State of timers
+- Each action card can then be associated to a function in an action cards manager.
+Or they can have their own thing
+- Where do I start?

+- All card actions operate on the game state.
+So the game state needs to be accessible to each card entity.
+- All decks will contain cards objects.
+- To model a card, let us ask the question, what is a card?
+What is the barebones nature of the card?
+	- There is a name, a flavor text, a code, and card type
+	- Then the card has actions
+	- These actions have costs
+	- And then the action has consequences which operate on the state (resources and decks)

+- Every card is doing its own thing and Im really struggling to generalize these.
+The visuals are different for everyone so I cant programmatically generate them yet.
+- The solution I can think of now is to just create a prefab of every individual card, and treat it essentially as a different mechanic.
+- Playing a card impacts the game state, it changes the resources or it changes the state of the deck
+- So if I do make all the cards as prefabs, how do I keep track of them, do I just make a prefab array and link it up in the editor?
+Not sure how to go about tracking the deck, then.

+- What I can do is create a larger array of all cards, an array that contains links to all prefabs.
+This becomes my main array
+- Then I create arrays that reference those cards by card code.

 ## 18th November
 Might be forgetting some stuff.
 That's a wrap for now.
 (5:25 AM)